cisco/cisco-network-chef-cookbook/docs/README-develop-resources-providers.md

 * The resource types and providers work in conjunction with a node_utils API, which is the interface between the chef agent and the NX-OS CLI.
 Please see the [README-develop-node_utils-APIs.md][doc_nu] guide for more information on writing node_utils APIs.

 This document relies heavily on example code.
 The exercises in this document can be written independently but they are intended to work in conjuction with the example node_utils APIs created in the [README-develop-node_utils-APIs.md][doc_nu] guide.
-The examples in that guide are based on code templates for the `feature bash-shell` CLI and the `router eigrp` CLI.
+The examples in that guide are based on code templates for the `feature tunnel` CLI and the `router eigrp` CLI.
 Note that some prefer to write the node_utils API before the resource types and providers while others may prefer the opposite workflow.

 ## <a name="clone">Start here: Clone the Repo</a>